tsers-js/core/README.md

 Signals are the backbone of `TSERS` application.
 They are the only way to transfer inter-app information and information from `main` to interpreters and vice versa.
-In `TSERS` applications, signals are (RxJS) observables.
+In `TSERS` applications, signals are modeled as (RxJS) observables.

-* Observables are immutable so the defined signal flow is always explicit and declarative
+* Observables are immutable so the defined control flow is always explicit and declarative
 * Observables are first-class objects so they can be transformed into other observables easily by using higher-order functions

-TSERS relies entirely on (RxJS) observables and reactive programming, so if those concepts are not familiar, you should take a look at some online resources or books before exploring TSERS.
+TSERS relies entirely on (RxJS) observables and reactive programming so if those concepts are not familiar, you should take a look at some online resources or books before exploring TSERS.
 One good online tutorial to RxJS can be found **[here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)**.